mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Evaluation

 \subsection{Experimental methodology}

-\textbf{Experiment setting.} We use a deployment setup and drone equipment that closely mimic real-world applications. \fig \ref{setup} shows the experimental scenarios in both an \textit{indoor} laboratory and an \textit{outdoor} flight test site.
+\RR{ \textbf{Experiment setting.} We use a deployment setup and drone equipment that closely mimic real-world applications. \fig \ref{setup} shows the experimental scenarios in both an \textit{indoor} laboratory and an \textit{outdoor} flight test site.
 The setup in \fig \ref{setup}a includes the event camera and mmWave radar mounted together \textit{at the ground of the experimental area}.
 We evaluate mmE-Loc on various target drones: $(i)$\textit{ DJI Mini 3 Pro}: 0.25$m$ $\times$ 0.36$m$ $\times$ 0.07$m$ with unfolded propellers. $(ii)$ \textit{DJI MAVIC 2}: 0.32$m$ $\times$ 0.24$m$ $\times$ 0.08$m$ with unfolded propellers. $(iii)$ \textit{DJI M30T}: 0.49$m$ $\times$ 0.61$m$ $\times$ 0.22$m$ with unfolded propellers.
-We conducted extensive experiments over \textit{30} hours, collecting \textit{more than 400GB} of raw data.
+By default, in the indoor experiments, the drone flew above the sensor platform at an altitude of \(3\text{--}4~\text{m}\), following a zigzag trajectory that covered an area of \(2~\text{m} \times 3~\text{m}\).
+This setup ensured that the system could continuously localize the drone during its final landing phase, while the motion capture system simultaneously recorded ground-truth trajectories.
+In the outdoor experiments, the drone flew at an altitude of \(5\text{--}~6\text{m}\), covering the same \(2~\text{m} \times 3~\text{m}\) region with a similar zigzag pattern to maintain reliable localization until touchdown.
+The DJI Mini 3 Pro drone was used in the indoor and robustness experiments conducted under controlled conditions, whereas the DJI M30T drone was employed for the outdoor experiments.
+A DJI Mavic 2 drone was introduced to evaluate the system’s localization performance across different drone models.
+We conducted extensive experiments over \textit{30} hours, collecting \textit{more than 400GB} of raw data. }

-\textbf{Ground truth.} In the indoor scenario, we used a motion capture system with fourteen cameras.
-This system covers an \textit{8m $\times$ 8m $\times$ 8m} area, providing localization accuracy within \textit{1 mm}, allowing precise performance evaluation under controlled conditions.
-In the outdoor scenario, we conducted experiments at a secluded site with excellent GPS signal reception.
-We set up a Real-Time Kinematic Positioning (RTK) base station to rebroadcast the GPS signal phase, ensuring high-fidelity RTK processing.
-The RTK localization results served as the ground truth for our outdoor tests.
+\RR{ \textbf{Ground truth.} In the indoor scenario, we use a NOKOV motion capture system equipped with fourteen cameras.
+The system covers an \textit{8~m~$\times$~8~m~$\times$~8~m} area and provides localization accuracy within \textit{1~mm}, enabling precise performance evaluation under controlled conditions.
+In the outdoor scenario, we conduct experiments at an open test site with excellent GPS signal reception.
+A DJI D-RTK2 Real-Time Kinematic (RTK) base station is deployed to provide carrier-phase corrections to the Matrice~M30T drone, ensuring high-precision positioning \cite{DJI}.
+The RTK system achieves a localization error of \textit{1~cm (horizontal)} and \textit{2~cm (vertical)}.
+These RTK results were used as the ground truth for the outdoor experiments. }